Joey Blount

-Joseph "Joey" Blount (born November 16, 1998) is an American football safety for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Virginia.
+Joseph Blount (born November 16, 1998) is an American professional football safety for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Virginia Cavaliers.

 Professional career

+Seattle Seahawks

-Blount signed with the Seattle Seahawks as an undrafted free agent on April 30, 2022, following the 2022 NFL Draft.
+Blount signed with the Seattle Seahawks as an undrafted free agent on April 30, 2022, following the 2022 NFL draft.
 He made the Seahawks' 53-man final roster out of training camp.
 He played in 11 games exclusively on special teams, recording eight tackles and had a fumble recovery.
+On December 26, Blount was placed on season–ending injured reserve after suffering a knee injury in Week 16 against the Kansas City Chiefs.

+On August 29, 2023, Blount was waived by the Seahawks.

+Arizona Cardinals

+On September 18, 2023, Blount was signed to the practice squad of the Arizona Cardinals.
+He was promoted to the active roster on October 3.
+In Week 17 against the Philadelphia Eagles, Blount recorded a game–ending interception against Jalen Hurts to seal the 35–31 victory.

+On March 7, 2025, Blount signed a two-year extension with the Cardinals.
+He was named the special teams captain for the 2025 season.
+However he suffered a neck injury in Week 1 and was placed on injured reserve on September 10.